 Music Leonard Bernstein, Lyrics Stephen Sondheim

-That pesky Sondheim keeps turning up, doesn’t he?
+Sondheim keeps turning up, doesn’t he?
 Again, you won’t hear his lyrics here, but you can’t really separate his words from those Bernstein melodies in your head.
 It does exist as an overture and featured in the film, but you won’t find it played in stage versions which makes it a slightly controversial number two in our list!

 3rd Place – Candide